vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_3.md

 }
 ```

 Finally we need to implement the clone function, which is called when the same parser is used in multiple log paths.
+This abstract function is inherited from `LogPipe`.
 ```
 static LogPipe *
 _clone(LogPipe *s)